etingof/muni-cloud-computing/Lecture 3 - Virtualization Technologies - Notes.rst

 A computer on which a hypervisor runs one or more virtual machines is called a host machine, and each virtual machine is called a guest machine.

-Multiple instances of a variety of operating systems may share the virtualized hardware resources.
-This contrasts with operating-system-level virtualization, where all instances (e.g. containers) must share a single kernel.

 There exists two types of hypervisors: